Vietnam under Chinese rule: Đông Sơn culture

+Vietnamese ethnogenesis

 There is no recorded endonym for the people living in the Red River plains during this period.
 All the names used for Vietnamese people today such as Kinh, Việt, and Keeu ultimately derive from the Chinese geographical imagination.
-Churchman suggests that the people of the Red River plains might have used a name similar to Lạc to refer to themselves and it may have predated the late Tang period.
+Michael Churchman suggests that the people of the Red River plains might have used a name similar to Lạc to refer to themselves and it may have predated the late Tang period.
 However the name Lạc was also applied to people who lived in Guangxi and is therefore unlikely to consist of a single linguistic group.
 If the ancestors of the Vietnamese had any self designation for a group identity juxtaposed against their rulers, Churchman surmises that they may have simply called themselves something similar to the modern Vietnamese pronoun ta, meaning "we", "us", or "I".
 During the colonial era, Nước ta (our country) and tiếng ta (our language) were used in opposition to "western countries" and "western language".

 According to Tuong Vu, the people of the Red River area did not have a single identity or language.
 A number of Vietic languages inhabited the area of modern Vietnam that was under Chinese rule.
 The Northern Vietic languages (Việt and Mường) were located in Jiaozhi and the Southern Vietic languages (Arem, Ruc, Maleng and Thavung) were located in Jiuzhen and Rinan (V. Nhật Nam).
 Thavung was spoken in Jiuzhen and the other three languages were spoken in Rinan.
 Most of the ancestors of the Vietnamese people in the early Han period still lived in the upland areas northwest of the Red River.
 The government was based around modern Hanoi where over time, the Han intermarried with the locals, creating a Han-Viet group that spoke Annamese Middle Chinese along with a language called Proto-Viet-Muong that was prevalent among the lowland population.